nachocodoner/snaptext/README.md

-# electron-quick-start
+# SnapText

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start) within the Electron documentation.
+This application is based on Electron.
+[Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start) within the Electron documentation.

 A basic Electron application needs just these files: